alesharay/kubernetes-vault/cka/3 - Application Lifecycle Management/4 - ConfigMaps.md

 		- With this definition file, we still have the <i><span style="color:#5c7e3e">apiVersion</span></i>, <i><span style="color:#5c7e3e">kind</span></i> and <i><span style="color:#5c7e3e">metadata</span></i> properties; but instead of the spec property, we have the data property
 			- Under <i><span style="color:#5c7e3e">data</span></i>, add the configuration data in key-value format
 		- You can create as many <b><span style="color:#d46644">configMaps</span></b> in this way as needed for various different purposes
-			- Name the config files appropriately as that will be used later while associating it with [[7 - Pods|pods]]
+			- Name the config files appropriately as that will be used later while associating it with [[7 - Pods ✅|pods]]

 ![[configure-2-3.png]]